Find the answers to the most frequently asked questions about Mount Rainier National Park

 Congress established Mount Rainier National Park on March 2, 1899, reaffirming the nation's intent to set aside certain areas of outstanding scenic and scientific value for the enjoyment of present and future generations.
 It is America's fifth oldest national park, after Yellowstone (established in 1872), and Yosemite, General Grant (now part of Kings Canyon), and Sequoia (all established in 1890).

-Q:How big is the park?
+Q:How big is Mount Rainier National Park?

 A: